rmemory/react-laravel/readme.md

 This project provides an example of how to use Laravel with React

+#ToDos

+* Move at least some of the context, such as errors to the top level component and create a context, with appropriate setters

+* Move each card into its own separate component

+* Implement login as a modal

+* Create index page for users

+* Implement pagination for recent posts card

+* Users show as currently implemented sucks

+* Implement truely API routes as APIs

+* Implement React routing for routes that can be done on client

 # Setup

 This project demonstrates an example of using React with Laravel.